Daniel-KM/Omeka-S-module-ContactUs/README.md

 Installation
 ------------

-First, install the two optional modules [Generic] and [Blocks Disposition].

-Uncompress files and rename module folder `ContactUs`.
+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

+If you use an old theme, you can install [Blocks Disposition] too.

+The module uses external libraries, so use the release zip to install it, or use and init the source.

+* From the zip

+Download the last release [ContactUs.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `ContactUs`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].

 Quick start